- Location: Delaware

 Teens who want to add the motorcycle endorsement are required to take the Motorcycle Rider Course.
 Your application must be signed by you and a parent or guardian because Delaware believes keeping the parents involved makes for safer drivers.

 Delaware recognizes the influence training can have on motorcycle safety.
-For this reason, drivers seeking a motorcycle endorsement are encouraged to go through the Motorcycle Rider Course; drivers under 18 are required to take the course.
+For this reason, drivers seeking a motorcycle endorsement are encouraged to go through the Motorcycle Rider Course.

 When you take the course you receive training on operating your motorcycle, rules of the road, and special topics on how to stay safe while sharing the road with other vehicles.
 During the course you will take the written test and the road test.